Carlo’s closet smelled like men’s cologne.

 “That was Nova, right?”
 Brianna asked Carina.

 “Yeah.”
 Carina was still trying to breathe in and out, but it sounded more like she was hyperventilating.
-“What do you think that sound was?”
+“What do you think that sound was?
+Who was screaming?”

 Brianna didn’t know, and she didn’t have to answer.
-The clank of something heavy and metal against cement had her falling silent once more to listen just as the laundry chute door far beneath them was opened.
+The clank of something heavy and metal against cement had her falling silent once more.
+She was listening intently just as the laundry chute door far beneath them was opened.